NSAMR/uk.ac.nsamr.journal/HOWTO: Proofread for the JSAMR website in your browser.md

-# HOWTO: Proofread for JSAMR's website in your web browser
+# HOWTO: Proofread for the JSAMR website in your browser

 1. Go to [https://github.com/NSAMR/uk.ac.nsamr.journal/]()
 2. Make a new branch for your work using the dropdown bar labelled "Branch" on the top left